-THE TATTOO SUPPLY TRAIL
+THE TATTOO SUPPLY SHOP TRAIL

-The best shops are also equipped with medical and health products associated with the tattooing, preparation and post-operative treatment.
+The best shops are also equipped with medical and health products associated with tattooing, preparation, and post-operative treatment.
 The layout of the shop must give Clients sufficient privacy during the process, while guests and clients waiting for their turn must be given comfortable seating space.
 Reading matter that highlights the ‘skin art’ and encourages prospective customers must be tastefully offered up to the waiting public, so as to help while away the waiting hours.
 Lighting is of particular importance, especially in the tattoo cubicles, as is control of temperature and humidity of the whole ecosphere of the shop.
 Some of the most important supplies needed by the Tattoo Artist are listed below.

-Buying the ink frees essential time for the artist to spend on each customer, as well as cater to more customers.
-Variety of ink opens up the horizons of their artistic license, in keeping with customer requests.
-When buying ink, the Artist must remember that different inks may have different consistencies while ageing.
+Buying the ink frees essential time for the artist to spend on each customer, as well as caters to more customers.
+A variety of ink opens up the horizons of their artistic license, in keeping with customer requests.
+When buying ink, the Artist must remember that different inks may have different consistencies while aging.
 Certain shades may be more popular with the customers, or better in line with the Artist’s personal style, but may not always be available with the stockist.
 These inks need to be stocked particularly.

 Needles and Cartridges

-There are also some needles for specific uses, such as Cartridge Needles, Textured Needles and Bugpins.
+There are also some needles for specific uses, such as Cartridge Needles, Textured Needles, and Bugpins.
 Sizes of needles are also important.
 For Lining, it is always better to use the smaller sizes, while the larger sizes are used for Shading.
-The combination of needle type and size allows Artists to reproduce some very complex designs on the living human skin.
+The combination of needle type and size allows Artists to reproduce some very complex designs on living human skin.

-Tubes, Tips and Grips
+Tubes, Tips, and Grips

 Tubes and Tips help the Artists to quickly and accurately insert the needles in their machines.
 While allowing the Artist to achieve proper ink flow, they also assist in the safe cleaning of needles.
 The choice must be such that the tubes and tips must never damage the needles.

 The Machine is at the heart of the Artist’s equipment.
 It is the equivalent of the paintbrush to the Painter.
-Two types of machine dominate this field, and both basic principles have been around for about the same time.
+Two types of machines dominate this field, and both basic principles have been around for about the same time.
 The Coil Machine is still the most popular, as it seems to duplicate the ancient ‘stick and pin’ method of tattooing.

-Stencils were once disowned by creative Artists as artificial, but the exciting advantages of the creative use of stencil paper, to transfer the artistic vision to the skin, for further tattooing, is now being recognized worldwide.
+Stencils were once disowned by creative Artists as artificial, but the exciting advantages of the creative use of stencil paper, to transfer the artistic vision to the skin, for further tattooing, are now being recognized worldwide.
 Various types of stencils and supporting auxiliaries are now required to form part of the supply scene.

 Powering The Tattoo

-Power supplies, generally multiple points, and at the right voltage, form the most important supply item for tattoo shops and proper experts must be consulted.
+Power supplies, generally multiple points, and at the right voltage, form the most important supply item for tattoo shops, and proper experts must be consulted.

 The Right Choice